metatensor/metatrain/CONTRIBUTING.rst

       tox -e soap-bpnn-tests

 Will run the unit and regression tests for the :ref:`SOAP-BPNN <architecture-soap-bpnn>` model.
-Note that architecture tests are not run by default if yiu just type ``tox``.
+Note that architecture tests are not run by default if you just type ``tox``.

 .. _unittest: https://docs.python.org/3/library/unittest.html
 .. _tox: https://tox.readthedocs.io/en/latest